 In cases where an exit call is made just before a business transaction starts, exit call information can show up in this field, particularly if the transaction is marked as slow or having errors.
 Please note that sensitive information on the exit call may be shown in this situation.

-- The More tab shows hows metrics for the node that deviate the most from the established baselines as Node Problems.
+- The More tab shows how metrics for the node that deviate the most from the established baselines as Node Problems.
 It also shows all the Service Endpoints invoked during the snapshot and the Servlet URI and Process ID of the transaction.

-Database queries and batching
+Database Queries and Batching

 AppDynamics normalizes SQL queries and by default does not display raw/bind values.
 You can configure SQL capture settings to monitor raw SQL data in the queries.
 Individual calls that take less than 1 second are not reported.